TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-vnetpeering-diagnostics-vnetpeeringdisconnected.md

 />
 # We ran connectivity diagnostics on your resource and found an issue.
 <!--issueDescription-->
-Microsoft Azure has identified virtual network peering <!--$VirtualNetworkPeering-->[VirtualNetworkPeering] is in Disconnected state traffic because a previously created Virtual Network Peering link was deleted.
+Microsoft Azure has identified virtual network peering <!--$VirtualNetworkPeering-->VirtualNetworkPeering<!--/$VirtualNetworkPeering--> is in Disconnected state traffic because a previously created Virtual Network Peering link was deleted.
 In order to create the virtual network peering, delete this link and re-create the connection.
 <!--/issueDescription-->
 ## Delete Disconnected VNet Peering
 1. From a browser, navigate to http://portal.azure.com and, if necessary, sign in with your Azure account.